 Snow White’s Adventures (Snow White’s Scary Adventures)

 The last attraction in Fantasyland is Snow White’s Adventures.
-This attraction was renamed Snow White’s Scary Adventures.
+This attraction was renamed Snow White’s Scary Adventures (and now it is Snow White’s Enchanted Wish).
 This was due to the guests being scared while they were on the ride and complaining they didn’t know.
 Disney decided to warn guests by adding scary to the name.

 For over 60 years, Disneyland has been welcoming millions of guests.
 It is amazing that after all this time passing, that there are still so many attractions that are still around to this day.
 Attractions that are still entertaining guests, putting smiles on their faces.